Bobxcat/precise_permissive_fov_rs/README.md

 # Implementation
 This crate is a line-by-line copy of a [python implementation of PPFoV](https://www.roguebasin.com/index.php/Permissive_Field_of_View_in_Python), with some modifications

-This crate has not been thouroughly tested, but it _should_ work
+This crate has not been thoroughly tested, but it _should_ work